Agents shouldn't work for the vendor. They should work for you.

 Not bolted onto a platform.

 Vendor AI agents sit on top of SaaS platforms that were built before agents existed.
-They inherit every constraint of the underlying system: governor limits, proprietary data models, metered usage, and visibility restricted to a single silo.
+They inherit every constraint of the underlying system: governor limits, proprietary data models, metered usage, and reach into your other systems only through the vendor’s own paid data layer.
 We build agent-native systems where the agent reads across your full operational data, sized to your workload.

 Vendor AI AgentsAgent-Native (Ours)